 - Create a Speaker Section: If you have speaker bios, be sure to create a dedicated speaker section within your app layout list.
 If your attendees are interested in specific speakers, they can learn more about them and see the different sessions they’ll be leading.
 As an organizer, you’ll be able to see the analytics around the speakers' profiles that are most viewed.

 - Create an Exhibitor Section for Different Departments or Internal Groups: If different departments or groups will be hosting booths at the event, set up an exhibitor section to allow them to create profiles for their department or team.
 These profiles can have booth staff (or team members) associated and be attached to their booth location on the interactive map.
-You can create this through the platform or allow each department to build their own profiles through the Exhibitor Portal.
 Upload the description, any relevant project links and booth staff, or team members.
 The more information you provide, the better information your attendees have at their fingertips - making it simple for them to determine the departments they want to meet with.
 You can see after the event the teams or booths that were most interesting to the general audience based on the interaction data.

 - Enable Ratings and Reviews: Let your attendees provide feedback.
 After each session that they’ve bookmarked ends, they’ll be prompted to give a review.
 Their response is based on a five-star scale, giving quick feedback while providing you with a pulse on how your attendees are interacting with your brand, sharing or receiving your messages across events and sessions that have occurred.